distributed-system-analysis/pbench/docs/API/V1/list.md

 * `name`: The resource name given to the dataset.
-While this has an initial default value related to the benchmark script, date, and user configuration parameters, this value can be changed by the owner of the dataset and is for display purposes and must not be assumed unique or definitive.
+While this has an initial default value related to the benchmark script, date, and user configuration parameters, this value can be changed by the owner of the dataset and is for display purposes and must not be assumed to be unique or definitive.
 * `metadata`: If additional metadata was requested, it will appear as a nested JSON object in this field.